Infinite torsion in Griffiths groups: Preliminaries

-Let $R$ be a discrete valuation ring.
-An irreducible flat $R$-scheme $\mathcal X$ is called strictly semi-stable, if $\mathcal X$ is regular, the generic fibre $X_\eta$ is smooth and the special fibre $X_0$ is a geometrically reduced simple normal crossing divisor on $\mathcal X$, i.e.\ the components of $X_0$ are smooth and the scheme-theoretic intersection of $r$ different components of $X_0$ is either empty or smooth and equi-dimensional of codimension $r$ in $\mathcal X$.
+An irreducible flat $R$-scheme $\mathcal X\to \Spec R$ over a discrete valuation ring $R$ is called strictly semi-stable, if $\mathcal X$ is regular, the generic fibre $X_\eta$ is smooth and the special fibre $X_0$ is a geometrically reduced simple normal crossing divisor on $\mathcal X$, i.e.\ the components of $X_0$ are smooth and the scheme-theoretic intersection of $r$ different components of $X_0$ is either empty or smooth and equi-dimensional of codimension $r$ in $\mathcal X$.